shogo4405/HaishinKit.kt/README.md

 ```

 ## 📓 FAQ
-### How can I use the vulkan module with Android 5 project?
+### How can I compile the vulkan module with Android 5 project?
 #### AndroidManifest.xml
 ```xml
 <uses-sdk tools:overrideLibrary="com.haishinkit.vulkan" />